About the TGO Challenge

 I would recommend the TGO Challenge to any keen walker, as it was a great experience.
 My route took me to places I would never have thought of going, and I’m very glad I did.

 All the kit worked as intended and I wouldn’t change or add anything.
-However, due to the weather being a lot warmer and drier than usual for this time of year, I didn’t end up using some items.
+However, due to the weather being a lot warmer and drier than usual for the time of year.
+I didn’t end up using some items.
 I would still take them though, as this is Scotland!

 The route I created was perfect; I wouldn’t change any of it.
-In fact, I am planning to walk it again with my family (with a few more re-supply points to keep my pack lighter!)
+In fact, I am planning to walk it again with my family.
+Maybe with a few more re-supply points to keep our packs lighter!

 I can’t wait for my next opportunity to take part in the TGO Challenge.
-My next challenge was to walk from Land’s End to John O’Groats, wild camping all the way, which I did from February to April 2019.
+My next challenge was to walk from Land’s End to John O’Groats, wild camping all the way.
+I completed this during February to April 2019.
 Then in 2020 I walked 1100 miles from Dover to Cape Wrath, wild-camping every night on the walk.